 Why can’t people treat each other equally?

 How can we individually help stop this problem? -> Can we individually help stop this problem?

 Through the QFT process, students explored the prevalence of stigma and stereotype in their own lives, investigated complex socioeconomic inequities, and began asking about how they could effect positive social change.
 Below, Wynn describes her planning process and offers insights and reflections on the lesson.

-7th grade Language Arts at Abbott Middle School, West Bloomfield, Michigan
+Seventh-grade language arts at Abbott Middle School, West Bloomfield, Michigan.

 The Outsiders by S.E.
 Hinton.

 To engage students at the start of a new literature unit and generate student questions for a culminating Socratic Seminar at the end of the unit.

 Social groups judge each other based on differences.